sjbylo/openshift-service-mesh-demo/README.md

 Waiting for route/kiali .....
 ```

-The only way I have found to fix this is to re-install the Service Mesh Control Plane:
+The only way I could fix this is to re-install the Service Mesh Control Plane:

 ```
 ./93-delete-smcp-basic.sh